BestTimesToVisit.com Logo

 Frequently Asked Questions

-Are there any cultural customs I should be aware of to be respectful in Penang?
+Are there any specific cultural etiquette points I should be aware of, especially when visiting religious sites?

 What is the cheapest month to visit Penang, Malaysia?